pickle-lotus0976/dft_workshop/README.md

 2. **Revert synthesis strategy to AREA 0.** Once timing closes cleanly with the pipelined MISR, confirm power returns to ~104 uW and IR drop returns to ~0.22 mV.

-3. **Tighten the clock incrementally.** Step down from 2.0 ns toward 1.0 ns in stages (2.0 → 1.5 → 1.2 → 1.0 ns), verifying clean signoff at all corners at each step before proceeding.
+3. **Tighten the clock incrementally.** Step down from 2.0 ns toward 1.0 ns in stages, verifying clean signoff at all corners at each step before proceeding.

 4. **Optimize the floorplan.** Shrink the die area to bring core utilization to 60-70%, which reduces wirelength and improves timing at tighter clock periods.